 I practise Cranio-Sacral Therapy and homeopathy working with a wide range of conditions that often have trauma as the underlying aetiology.
 I have a private practice in Hebden Bridge, where I live, and also in Manchester and Leeds.

 I have a background in shamanic healing and Soma yoga and get much of my personal support for my healing work from being in nature.

 I have been involved in establishing a new branch of CCST in Manchester.
 I get great pleasure from supporting others on their personal discovery of Cranio-Sacral Therapy.

 I trained as a massage therapist in 2003 and over the years I have further developed my skills through the art of reflexology, pregnancy massage and Reiki.
 It was during my Reiki course that I felt very clearly a particular rhythm that no one seemed to have an explanation for.
 When I started my cranio-sacral training with Thomas Attlee in 2014, I discovered that this was the cranio-sacral rhythm I had been feeling all along.
 It felt like coming home.
 Since then I have developed a strong passion and interest in Cranio-Sacral Therapy and its benefits.
 My aim is to heal the world one person at a time.

-I am based in a clinic at Moorgate in London where I continue to develop my knowledge in body work and movement as part of a team of physiotherapists, chiropractors and personal trainers.
+I work at the Centre for Cranio-Sacral Therapy in Primrose Hill and also in a clinic at Moorgate in London where I continue to develop my knowledge in body work and movement as part of a team of physiotherapists, chiropractors and personal trainers.